one-unicorn/theunicorn/proposals/dApp_Assembly.md

 ## Conclusions

-Remix should ask for funding & make the strategy and the subteams that should work on this, having the above parties as possible collaborators.
+Remix should ask for funding & make the strategy and the sub-teams that should work on this, having the above parties as possible collaborators.

 Remix should also have a consumer app for mobiles and desktops, for final users.
 As a demo, look at PipEm: https://youtu.be/tR5X38uq1JY.
 This consumer can be an app, usable inside any wallet, or a wallet plugin.